trellisproject/.github/profile/README.md

-# Puteoli Systems
+# Trellis Systems

-Hi, we're Puteoli Systems, and our current project is a Church Management System called [Trellis](https://trellis.netlify.app).
+Hi, we're Trellis Systems, we are making a Church Management System (ChMS) for the modern era.

 Watch this space for updates!